 The ALB instance stops running.

 Locked (Overdue Payment): The ALB instance is locked due to overdue payments.
-Renew your ALB instance at your earliest opportunity.
-The ALB instance resumes providing services after it is unlocked.
+Renew your ALB instance at the earliest opportunity.
+The ALB instance resumes after it is unlocked.

 Locked (Associated Resources in Abnormal State): The elastic IP addresses (EIPs) or Internet Shared Bandwidth instances that are associated with the ALB instance are locked due to overdue payments.
-Renew your EIPs or Internet Shared Bandwidth instances at the earliest opportunity.
-The ALB instance resumes providing services after the associated resources are unlocked.
+Renew the EIPs or Internet Shared Bandwidth instances at the earliest opportunity.
+The ALB instance resumes after the associated resources are unlocked.

 Locked (Associated Resources Overdue and Released): The EIPs or Internet Shared Bandwidth instances that are associated with the ALB instance are released due to overdue payments and the ALB instance is unavailable.
 We recommend that you release the ALB instance.